 ERP software varies significantly from introductory inventory or accounting software (such as QuickBooks) in that it provides functionality across all business operations.
 This includes inventory management, accounting, order entry and processing, warehouse management, contact management, eCommerce integration, barcode scanning and more.
 If your business has become frustrated with managing multiple, standalone solutions, if you’re looking to start selling through new sales channels or have reached user and data limits within your existing system, it’s time to consider ERP software.
 However, it’s important to note that with this decision comes an increase in costs – and rightfully so.
 With more functionality, more automation, robust reporting and integration opportunities, the costs associated with using and setting up ERP are not comparable to QuickBooks and can vary significantly from one vendor to the next and from one company to the next.
 Most software systems include costs for software licenses and implementation costs.

-What are software implementation costs?
 Software implementation costs are the one-time fees associated with setting up a new software solution and typically include the cost of training employees on how to use the new software, the cost of moving data from any existing systems or spreadsheets into the new system (also known as data migration) and the cost of actually setting up the server environment and configuring the system for your specific company needs.
-Let’s take a closer look at how Blue Link ERP breaks down its software implementation service costs.
+Let’s take a closer look at how Blue Link ERP breaks down its software implementation service costs:

 Training costs tend to make up a significant portion of implementation costs.
 At Blue Link we estimate these numbers based mostly on users, however, other factors that can have an impact on costs.
 For example, training a large number of people at the same time tends to require more time and effort (for fielding questions etc.), and how quickly training goes will also depend on how familiar your team is with using software, and whether they can dedicate time to focus solely on training (as opposed to getting caught up with day-to-day tasks and pulled into other meetings).
 To make the training go as smoothly as possible, employees must have the time to dedicate to learning Blue Link without other distractions.